MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 1.10.4 Promotions

-If you purchase or create promotional ad campaigns to promote your Extensions through the ad campaign functionality in [Partner Center](https://go.microsoft.com/fwlink/?linkid=2099798), all ad materials you provide to Microsoft, including any associated landing pages, must comply with [Microsoft Creative Specifications Policy](https://about.ads.microsoft.com/solutions/ad-products/display-advertising/creative-specs) and [Microsoft Creative Acceptance Policy](https://about.ads.microsoft.com/solutions/ad-products/display-advertising/creative-acceptance-policies).
+If you purchase or create promotional ad campaigns to promote your Extensions through the ad campaign functionality in [Partner Center][MicrosoftPartnerCenter], all ad materials you provide to Microsoft, including any associated landing pages, must comply with [Microsoft Creative Specifications Policy][MicrosoftAdvertisingCreativeSpecifications] and [Microsoft Creative Acceptance Policy][MicrosoftAdvertisingCreativeAcceptancePolicies].

 #### 1.10.5 Notifying Users of Opt-Out for Interest-Based Advertising